terrestris/react-geo-ws/gitbook/introduction/react.md

 ## Props

-Props are the components configurations that you pass to instances.
+Props are the component's configurations that you pass to instances.
 They are received from the above component and immutable.
 For detailed information check [Components and Props](https://reactjs.org/docs/components-and-props.html)